python/devguide/internals/garbage-collector.rst

     >>> gc.collect()
     2

-When the GC starts, it has all the container objects it wants to scan on the first linked list.
-The objective is to move all the unreachable objects.
-Since most objects turn out to be reachable, it is much more efficient to move the unreachable as this involves fewer pointer updates.
+The GC starts with a set of candidate objects it wants to scan.
+In the default build, theese "objects to scan" might be all container objects or a smaller subset (or "generation").
+In the free-threaded build, the collector always operates scans all container objects.

+The objective is to identify all the unreachable objects.
+The collector does this by identifying reachable objects; the remaining objects must be unreachable.
+The first step is to identify all of the "to scan" objects that are **directly** reachable from outside the set of candidate objects.
+These objects have a refcount larger than the number of incoming references from within the candidate set.

 Every object that supports garbage collection will have an extra reference count field initialized to the reference count (``gc_ref`` in the figures)